 The makeup of faculty changes a bit each summer, with our veterans rotating in and out and some new faces appearing every June.
 It's our way of providing, within the scope of a small program, something of the breadth and depth of a large one.
 Over the course of their studies our students will get to know many distinguished teachers and hear many voices.

 His scholarly work has been supported by the American Council of Learned Societies, the British Academy, the Swiss National Science Foundation, and the American Society for 18th-Century Studies, among others.
 He is currently tracing the vast book distribution activities of the 18th-century radical, Thomas Hollis.
-Last year, he was elected a Fellow of the Linnean Society of London for his work on the library of Carl Linnaeus.
+He was elected a Fellow of the Linnean Society of London for his work on the library of Carl Linnaeus.
+Photo: Mary Stafford.